powerline/powerline/docs/source/usage/shell-prompts.rst

 *************

 .. note::
-    Powerline daemon is not run automatically by any of my bindings.
+    Powerline can operate without a background daemon, but the shell performance can be very slow.
+The Powerline daemon improves this performance significantly, but must be started separately.
 It is advised to add

     .. code-block:: bash